Sam Katzman: Monogram Pictures

-At Monogram, a "budget" studio, Katzman co-produced with Jack Dietz, under the names Banner Productions, the East Side Kids features of the 1940s, eight thrillers starring Bela Lugosi, and two musicals.
-In April 1941 Katzman signed Lugosi to make three films, including one in collaboration with the East Side Kids.
-Lugosi wound up making nine films for Katzman.
+At Monogram, a "budget" studio, Katzman partnered with Jack Dietz, under the name Banner Productions, to produce 22 East Side Kids features, two musicals, and a series of thrillers with Bela Lugosi.
+In April 1941 Katzman signed Lugosi to make three films, which were well received.
+Lugosi ultimately made nine films for Katzman.

 In January 1943 Katzman signed a contract with stage star Frank Fay and screen comic Billy Gilbert for four films.
 Fay walked out on the series after the first film, Spotlight Scandals (1943), and Katzman replaced him with Gilbert's closest friend, Shemp Howard.

-Serials

-In September 1944 Katzman was offered a job producing serials for Columbia Pictures, starting with Brenda Starr, Reporter (1945) He followed this with the serials Jungle Raiders (1945) and Who's Guilty?
-(1945).
-With typical thrift, he produced the first one on the side, using Monogram's actors and technicians.
-The Columbia serials proved successful, and Katzman became their permanent producer.

-Final Monogram Movies

 Katzman continued to produce features for Monogram through 1948.
 His final East Side Kids movies were Docks of New York (1945), Mr. Muggs Rides Again (1945) and Come Out Fighting (1945).
 The series came to an abrupt end when its star Leo Gorcey wanted double the usual salary from Katzman.
 Katzman reacted by pulling the plug on the series.
 (Gorcey stayed with Monogram, which retooled the series as The Bowery Boys.)

 In November 1945 Katzman replaced the rowdy East Side Kids with The Teen Agers, a wholesome gang of high-schoolers.
 These were vehicles for singer Freddie Stewart.
 It was an early example of Katzman's output aimed specifically at a teenage audience.
 He produced six of these musical comedies through 1948.